-Firearms and Explosives Licensing Department
+Firearms and Explosive Licensing Department (FELD)

 Our aim is to provide a professional and accountable service in the management of Firearms and Explosive Licensing for the residents and visitors to North Yorkshire and the City of York.

 New applicants from 1 November 2020